Stock market today: Wall Street falls and takes a step back after its big rally - ExBulletin

 This coming week, there are not many events likely to affect the market after the Monday close for the June 19 National Day.

 Fed Chairman Jerome Powell will testify before Congress on Wednesday and Thursday.
-Last week, the Federal Reserve kept its key rate stable, the first time in more than a year that it did not announce an increase.
+Last week, the Federal Reserve held its benchmark lending rate steady, the first time in more than a year that it did not announce an increase.
 But he also warned he could hike rates twice more this year.

 The Bank of England will meet on interest rate policy on Thursday.
 Central banks around the world are heading in divergent directions as they battle inflation amid concerns over a strained global economy.